BrianGK314/gogreen/README.md

 ### The issue we are hoping to solve

 Industrial processes heavily contribute towards climate change, accountable for nearly 25% all global emissions.
-However, tracking of GHG emissions in these firms is still **slow**, **complicated,** and **inaccurate**.
+However, tracking of greenhouse gases (GHGs) emissions in these firms is still **slow**, **complicated,** and **inaccurate**.

 ### How our technology solution can help